ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

 }
 ```

-Your integration will likely contain other public classes but these two mandatory classes form the exposed surface of your integration - designed for use in other projects.
+Your integration will likely contain other public classes but these two mandatory classes form the exposed surface of your integration.

 ## Interfaces